martymonero/terraform-bridge/README.md

 # TERRAFORM BRIDGE

 This is a very simple example of a Terraform Bridge, which you can use to create middleware between a Terraform Provider and your Infrastructure Orchestration Layer.
 This decouples potentially outdated interfaces and provides the simplicity and convenience of a hyperscaler for your platform teams, giving your site reliability engineers room to optimize behind-the-scenes systems.
 A simple and standardized REST API results in less work required inside the Terraform Provider.
-A Terraform Provider is often just a REST client disguised as a spaceship.
+A Terraform Provider is often just a REST client disguised as a spaceship ;)
-(Still Love you HashiCorp :*))

 Before first start: